YahooArchive/daytona/README.md

 Daytona is an application-agnostic framework for automated performance testing and analysis.
 Any performance testing script running on command line can be integrated into a Daytona framework for repeatable execution and methodical analysis.

+## Update: Before using this code
+We were alerted to a security flaw in this project that allows an authenticated user to upload a zip file and potentially enable a remote code execution attack.
+We are no longer mainintaining this project and request the community to help fix this code.
+If no one steps up to do so, we'll mark this code as archived and offer it in a read only mode with the caveat that it contains a flaw that you should repair.
+(Check the open issues on this repo.)
+If you do repair it, let us know.
+We want to offer the best quality code, but bugs don't fix themselves.
+So please help.

 ## Main features
 * Repeatable execution of performance tests
 * Agnostic to any application